 Foreign Office Advice

+You may cancel your confirmed booking at any time before departure.
+You may also transfer your booking as referred to in clause 11 above.
 Should you or any member of your party need to cancel your holiday once it has been confirmed, the lead booker must immediately advise us in writing.
 Your notice of cancellation will only be effective when it is received in writing by us at our offices.
-As we incur costs from the time we confirm your booking, the cancellation charges will be payable.
-Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges.
-Amendment charges are not refundable in the event of cancellation.
-The following cancellation charges will be payable unless we advise you in writing of different cancellation charges applicable to your tour at the time of booking.
-In addition to the cancellation charges an administration fee of £30.00 per person cancelling will be payable.
+As we incur costs from the time we confirm your booking, we will ask you to pay cancellation charges on the scale shown below based on your original booking departure date.
+In calculating these cancellation charges, we have taken account of possible cost savings and the generation of income from other bookings which may be able to utilise cancelled services to the extent this is likely to be achievable.
+Cancellation charges are calculated on the basis of the total cost payable by the person(s) cancelling, excluding insurance premiums and any amendment charges (which are not refundable in the event of cancellation).

 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
 Claims must be made directly to the insurance company concerned.